akvelon/react-native-sms-user-consent/README.md

 };
 ```

-In the example we use a controlled `TextInput` for the code entry. `sms` equals to the empty string initially, and whenever an SMS is handled `sms` receives its content.
+In the example we use a controlled `TextInput` for the code entry. `code` equals to the empty string initially, and whenever an SMS is handled `code` receives the code from it.
 We use the `useEffect` to update the value when an SMS is handled.
-Inside the effect we use the `retrieveVerificationCode` method to retrieve the code from the SMS and update the input value with it.

 ## API